55% of High School Kids Feel Unprepared for What's Next.

 Just a little stat I recently discovered which kind of blows me away… the fact that 55% of high school kids reported that they don’t have positive feelings about their career readiness.

 Who says?
-Well, apparently kids.
+Well, apparently kids; teens and young adults.
 A tremendous amount of survey and data collection has been done by the government, foundations, and think tanks; the results overwhelmingly identify the lack of adequate career development education as a primary reason why so many young adults:

 - Are dropping out of college, or are meandering their way through.